blessedeternal/blessedeternal/README.md

 - frequently in discourse, proship, anti-neopronouns, minors
 (i’m on 18+ for a reason. gtfo)
 - dream smp/south park/vivziepop/etc fans
+- anti-recovery/"d/a"
 - tiktok users /hj
-- if u glorify delusions/mental illness fuck off
 - & if u try to fakeclaim people on horse game go outside
 if you are or associate w the haze system, hide me. never talk to me.